 There’s three very different hydraulic systems that you can actually purchase when it comes to putting in a swimming pool.
 Now, when the pool’s actually finished and you take a photo or you’re looking through a magazine, you can’t tell the difference of what’s what because that photo is just a snapshot.
 But there’s probably anywhere from a 10 to $15,000 difference price range just in that that item alone.

 Cost of a 7 x 3m Logic Pool

 How much does a pool cost in Melbourne?
 Let’s say a seven by three meter pool, and I’m just going to put heating to the side for a moment and with heating, and you can watch the other videos about that, the cost of heating will range from $3,000 to about $6,000.
 Somewhere in amongst there you will pay for either a solar system, a gas system, or an electric system.
+For an electric heater, you will need a separate line from your local Melbourne electrician.
 So, putting that to the side.
 How much does a seven by three meter pool cost?

 Assuming that you’ve got the pool in the ground so that we don’t actually have it out of the ground with any of the freestanding scenarios that we can build with swimming pools.
 If the pool’s in the ground and if you’re looking at a mid-range circulation system, let’s say the Logic pool, then we would say that the pool will range from about $45,0000 to about $55,000.
 That is a really vague price, and I do apologise for that, but there are so many different things that we can add or the site can add to it.

 Putting a swimming pool in its place